STEVEN T. O'HARA

 Anchorage, Alaska 99501

-Steve O'Hara helps clients with estate planning, business planning, estate and trust administration, and tax planning and reporting.
+Steve O'Hara helps clients with estate planning, business planning, estate and trust administration, estate and trust litigation, and tax planning and reporting.

 Committed to Bill Bankston’s vision since 1982, Steve clerked for BGO during law school and joined the firm full-time in 1984.